mingshengzhangp4/variant_warehouse/README.md

 A variant browser app that computes allele counts grouped by major population and makes an interactive plot.

 ### AMI
-Some older VCF examples are shown in the Bioinformatics AMI.
+Some examples are shown in the Bioinformatics AMI.
+Last updated June 2015.
 Instructions for that are here: http://www.paradigm4.com/try_scidb/

 ##Spark Benchmark